-Section 26(c) of the 1940 Act makes it unlawful for any depositor or trustee of a registered unit investment trust holding the security of a single issuer to substitute another security for such security unless the Commission approves the substitution.
-Section 26(c) requires the Commission to issue an order approving a substitution if the evidence establishes that it is consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the 1940 Act.
+It shall be unlawful for any depositor or trustee of a registered unit investment trust holding the security of a single issuer to substitute another security for such security unless the Commission shall have approved such substitution.
+The Commission shall issue an order approving such substitution if the evidence establishes that it is consistent with the protection of investors and the purposes fairly intended by the policy and provisions of this title.

-Section 26(c) (then Section 26(b)) was enacted as part of the Investment Company Act Amendments of 1970 ("1970 Amendments").
-Prior to the 1970 Amendments, a depositor of a unit investment trust could substitute new securities for those held by the trust by notifying the trust's security holders of the substitution within five days after such substitution.
-In 1966, the Commission was concerned with the high sales charges then common to most unit investment trusts and the disadvantageous position in which such charges placed investors who did not want to remain invested in a unit investment trust following a substitution.
-The Commission recommended that Section 26 be amended to require that a proposed substitution of the underlying investments of a trust receive prior Commission approval.
-Congress responded to the Commission's concerns by enacting Section 26(c) to require that the Commission approve all substitutions by the depositor of investments held by a unit investment trust.
-The Senate Report on the bill explained the purpose of Section 26(c) as follows:
+Section 26(c) was added to the 1940 Act by the Investment Company Amendments of 1970 (the "1970 Amendments").
+Prior to the enactment of the 1970 Amendments, a depositor of a unit investment trust could substitute new securities for those held by the trust by notifying the trust's security holders of the substitution within five days of the substitution.
+In 1966, the Commission, concerned with high sales charges then common to most unit investment trusts and the disadvantageous position in which such charges placed investors who did not want to remain invested in the substituted fund, "recommended that Section 26 be amended to require that a proposed substitution of the underlying investments of a trust receive prior Commission approval."5

+Congress responded to the Commission's concerns by enacting Section 26(c) to require that the Commission approve all substitutions by the depositor of investments held by unit investment trusts.
+The Senate Report on the bill explained the purpose of the amendment as follows:

 The proposed amendment recognizes that in the case of a unit investment trust holding the securities of a single issuer notification to shareholders does not provide adequate protection since the only relief available to the shareholders, if dissatisfied, would be to redeem their shares.
 A shareholder who redeems and reinvests the proceeds in another unit investment trust or in an open-end company would under most circumstances be subject to a new sales load.
 The proposed amendment would close this gap in shareholder protection by providing for Commission approval of the substitution.
-The Commission would be required to issue an order approving the substitution if it finds the substitution consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the Act.
+The Commission would be required to issue an order approving the substitution if it finds the substitution consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the [1940] Act.6 would not raise any of the aforementioned concerns that Congress intended to address when the 1940 Act was amended to include this provision.
+In addition, the Applicants submit that the proposed Substitution meets the standards that the Commission and its Staff have applied to substitutions that have been approved in the past.8 Applicants therefore request an order from the Commission pursuant to Section 26(c) approving the proposed Substitution.